dsohk/rancher-devsecops-workshop/docs/part-1.md

 #### All-In-One RKE clusters

-For this we local workstation Terminal where we have our git repo cloned.
+Ensure you are on your local workstation/machine Terminal where we have our git repo cloned.

 Sample output below.
 ```